nothatkishore/iot-app/README.md

-## Social Media application
+## IOT Based Mobile application

-A Video sharing application built with React Native and Appwrite.
-Used expo tools for routing and media sharing.
-Native wind for styling the application.
-This application is supported on both Android and IOS...
+This is a mobile application used to moniter and report the values taken from hardware setup.